spacecloud-io/space-learn/content/Frontend Course/react-basics/going-realtime.md

 The rest is pretty much similar to `db.get()`.

-Unlike `db.get()`, `db.liveQuery()` doesnt return a Promise.
+Unlike `db.get()`, `db.liveQuery()` doesn't return a Promise.
 Instead it returns a subscription object containing an unsubscribe function you can use to de-register the liveQuery.
 This frees up resources on the client.

 Also, our `getTodos()` function wouldn't be asynchronous anymore.
 It will now expect a callback in which it will pass an error or the latest copy of the documents.
 It will return a subscription object with a `unsubscribe` function so the component can trigger an unsubscribe whenever it unmounts.